AdaloHQ/docs/website/docs/docs/workflow/update-listing.md

 All information about your library is stored in the `adalo.json` file.
 See the [adalo.json documentation](/docs/configuration/adalo-json) for more information about what the file supports.

 :::note
-If you created your library before March of 2022, you can generate this file by updating to the latest version of the CLI, and running either `npx adalo update` or `npx adalo publish`.
+If you created your library before March of 2022, you can generate this file by updating to the latest version of the CLI, and running either `npx @adalo/cli update` or `npx @adalo/cli publish`.
 :::

-From here, tweak whatever you need to, and then run `npx adalo update` to update your library listing.
+From here, tweak whatever you need to, and then run `npx @adalo/cli update` to update your library listing.

 Here's what can be changed by this command: